ADD-SP/ngx_waf/rust/README.md

   enclosing context otherwise (a `resolver` is therefore needed when the host cannot be resolved at configuration time); a request that cannot reach the provider fails closed.
+* The provider endpoint is the `api=` of `waf_captcha` or the default of the provider it named (hCaptcha and reCAPTCHA have their own), and it is inherited by the contexts below the directive like every other captcha setting.
+The C implementation only prepared an endpoint when the directive of the *request's own* context carried `api=`, so the documented default endpoint never worked and a location that inherited `waf_captcha` could never verify anything.
 * `waf_captcha api=https://...` is supported but the provider certificate is not verified (there is no way to configure a CA bundle), and an answer bigger than 8k is treated as a failure.